Ismailmooyoussef/bash-Backup-Script/README.md

 # bash-Backup-Script
 You work for Universe Incorporated.
+One of your users — cloud_user — has an already existing backup script.
+There's been a request from two other users — adent and zbee — to have the same script made available.
+Modify /home/cloud_user/backup.sh to include using bash variables for the user directories and user names.
+Feel free to include variables for anything else you'd like.

-One of your users - cloud_user - has placed a ticket to have a script written to back up his work directory to a new directory named work_backup in the his home directory.
-The script should also log all actions to a log file stored in the user's home directory.
-Ensure the script works correctly by running it and verifying the files are backed up.
-If you get stuck, feel free to check out the solution video or the detailed instructions in the lab guide.
+Once complete, copy the script to the other user directories, and ensure it runs and successfully backs up the required files.

+If you get stuck, feel free to check out the solution video or the detailed instructions under each objective.
 Good luck!